-NON-STOP FLIGHTS NOW AVAILABLE FROM CANADA TO ST VINCENT!
+NON-STOP FLIGHTS FROM CANADA TO ST VINCENT Via Air Canada

 When You Arrive

-If you’ve notified us of your flight details and arrival time, we’ll be happy to send a taxi to meet you at St Vincent’s E.T.Joshua Airport.
-The ride to our base takes about 10 minutes and costs $ 4 per person (minimum 4 person charge).
+If you’ve notified us of your flight details and arrival time, we’ll be happy to send a taxi to meet you at St Vincent’s Argyle International Airport.
+The ride to our base takes about 25 minutes and costs $6 per person (minimum 4 person charge).
 Someone will be here to meet you at our marina and settle you into your shore accommodation or aboard the yacht (sleep-aboards available only if guests arrive before 7.00 p.m.).

-Our full-service charter base, just a 10-minute drive from St Vincent’s airport, is at Blue Lagoon, the best protected harbour on St Vincent’s south coast.
+Our full-service charter base, just a 25-minute drive from St Vincent’s airport.
+We are located at Blue Lagoon, the best protected harbour on St Vincent’s south coast.

 Bequia, northernmost of the Grenadines, is just 5 miles over the water and the islands of Battowia, Baliceaux and Mustique are visible from the surrounding hills.